-You can’t walk to the “summit” of the 348 metre high Uluru (Ayers Rock) anymore: the climb was closed in October 2019.
+You can’t walk to the “summit” of the 348 metre high Uluru (Ayers Rock) anymore: the Uluru Climb was closed in October 2019.
 Being the world’s largest single rock monolith and offering great views over the surrounding desert, climbing to the top has been a popular walk since the late 1930s.
 The local Anangu Aboriginal people have long asked tourists not to climb, as the rock is a sacred site.
-It was agreed that once the number of tourists decreased to less than 20%, the route to the top would be permanently closed.
+It was agreed that once the number of tourists who climbed Uluru decreased to less than 20%, the route to the top would be permanently closed.
 On 26 October 2019, the 34th anniversary of the Handback of Uluru-Kata Tjuta National Park to the Anangu people, the Board of Management voted unanimously to close the climb.

-There is some evidence suggesting that behind the decision to close the climb was a number of fatalities (which the Anangu people take personally) and reports of people urinating and defecating on top of the rock.
-There’s also a credible view that the discouragement of climbing Uluru is a more recent phenomenon, with Paddy Uluru (a fully initiated Anangu man who was recognised as the principal owner of Uluru in 1973) stating” “if tourists are stupid enough to climb the Rock, they’re welcome to it” and “the physical act of climbing was of no cultural interest” (Alice Spring News and interviews with Derek Roff, Head Ranger of Uluru-Kata Tjuta National Park from 1968 to 1985, accessed via the Northern Territory Archives Service).
+There is some evidence suggesting that behind the decision to close the Uluru Climb was a number of fatalities (which the Anangu people are said to take personally) and reports of people urinating and defecating on top of the rock.
+There’s also a view that the discouragement of climbing Uluru is a more recent phenomenon, with Paddy Uluru (a fully initiated Anangu man who was recognised as the principal owner of Uluru in 1973) stating” “if tourists are stupid enough to climb the Rock, they’re welcome to it” and “the physical act of climbing was of no cultural interest” (Alice Spring News and interviews with Derek Roff, Head Ranger of Uluru-Kata Tjuta National Park from 1968 to 1985, accessed via the Northern Territory Archives Service).

 As the track gains height, Kata Tjuta can be seen in the distance (where Valley of the Winds is another walk worth doing).